Explainer: What's on the table for NATO at Vilnius summit?

 BOLSTERING NATO'S EASTERN FLANK

-Leaders will review the first defence plans the alliance has drawn up since the Cold War, detailing how NATO would respond to a Russian attack.
+Leaders will approve the first defence plans the alliance has drawn up since the Cold War, detailing how NATO would respond to a Russian attack.

 The revival of the so-called regional plans signifies a fundamental shift.
 With the plans, the alliance also gives nations guidance on how to upgrade their forces and logistics.